mrun0205/IFCB_FieldGuide/README.md

 - To change the password to log into ACEmanager navigate to the **Admin tab** > **Change password**.
 Enter old password and new password. **Apply changes.**![ChangePasswd](README.assets/ChangePasswd-16303369824083-16306070395381.png)

 Notes 1: If using an AT&T SIM card the APN (Access Point name) will need to be set to “i2gold”.
-It is important to have a SIM card with a static IP enabled from the provider.
 This setting can be checked under the **WAN/Cellular tab > Cellular > SIM slot 1** configuration.
 These settings are provided by the SIM card provider and if the APN is not automatically entered from the SIM card the provider will have details about the APN and SIM PIN.

 ![SIM APN](README.assets/SIM APN.PNG)